-  While superminis have grown, there are times when a proper five-seat family car is what you need.
+Although superminis have grown to offer more space, there are times when a proper five-seat family car is still what you need.
 The rise of the SUV and crossover has drawn some buyers away from the class, but you can still get a spacious and practical family car in a compact five-door body and Motability customers will find plenty of choice available under the scheme.

 A lower ride height and less weight usually mean running costs are better than you'll get in a similar crossover or SUV, while comfort and handling will be better than the family hatchback's high-riding counterparts, too.
 These cars are great for longer distance driving - some even feature adaptive cruise control to ease some of the strain, and there is plenty of useful tech on board to help with urban driving, too, such as parking sensors and advanced tech including autonomous city braking.

 Our picks for the best hatchbacks on Motability offer good space and low running costs, while the initial advance payments start from less than £200, and you won't need to pay much more for a well-specced model, either.

 We pick the best family hatchbacks available on Motability below...

 Work your way through the myriad engine and equipment options and you'll discover the Vauxhall Insignia is practical, good to drive and quiet on the move - so it’s a top choice if you’re after a large family car.

 In terms of pure size, the Insignia is also comparable to more upmarket offerings, such as the BMW 5 Series and Mercedes E-Class.
 Like before, the refreshed model comes as a five-door hatchback, although the extended roof line gives it more of a fastback look.